-Faculty are required to notify the Program Director/Associate Dean of Faculty if plagiarism is suspected.
-The Program Director/Associate Dean of Faculty will assist the faculty member with proper investigation of the allegation.
-If the investigation finds that a violation has occurred, the matter will be escalated to the Dean of Students to be heard by the Conduct Committee for verification and the following sanctions may be issued:
+Faculty are required to notify the Program Director/Associate Dean of Faculty if a violation of the Academic Dishonesty & Plagiarism is suspected.
+The Program Director/Associate Dean of Faculty will assist the faculty member with the initial investigation of the allegation.
+If the initial investigation finds that a violation has likely occurred, the matter will be escalated to the Dean of Students for further action.